Always first with the news that matters, this just in…

 Hitherto considered to have been on deathwatch, Lancia is currently a one-model brand, the ageing but surprisingly resilient Italy-only sub-compact Ypsilon slowly fading in the market.
 ISH Automotive analyst, Lars Boom told Driven to Write he predicts Ypsilon sales to drop slightly below 60,000 units for 2017, adding that the model line is “just about viable, but for how much longer?”
 However, the advent of the Infamia (rumoured to be a sports model) could offer the once storied Italian brand a lifeline.

-Marchionne informed journalists he would disclose more detailed information early next year at an investor day to outline FCA’s latest five-year plan through to 2022, although unconfirmed reports suggest a number of attendees were alleged to have received medical attention for breathlessness in the wake of this announcement.
+An FCA spokesperson said the carmaker will disclose more detailed information early next year at an investor day to outline FCA’s latest five-year plan through to 2022.

 Nobody was available to speak to us on this matter at the time of going to press.
 However, a well-placed source who insisted on disguising his voice with helium pointed out, “Sergio will keep everyone guessing; that way he can spin things out for a good 18-24 months at least.
 Who knows what will have happened by then?”